ducquy2200/2048/README.md

 # 2048
- Using Java to recreatethe 2048 game
+ Using Java to recreate the 2048 game